opentext-idol/idol-tutorials/tutorials/introduction/containers/DOCKER_DEPLOY.md

 Next, you can run another system modification to configure a shared folder where you can place documents for ingest.

-- First, stop the current system with:
+- First, stop and destroy the current system with:

     ```sh
-    ./deploy.sh stop
+    ./deploy.sh down
     ```

 - Next, create a shared folder location in your Windows system: `C:\OpenText\hotfolder`.